-The stabilising agent (binder) type to be used in the works shall comply with the requirements of Table 6.2.
-The stabilising agent type and supplier to be used shall be nominated by the Contractor as part of their mix design (refer Clause 7.4).
+The constituents incorporated into the stabilising agent (binder) to be used in the works shall comply with the requirements of Clauses 6.2.1 to 6.2.4.
+The stabilising agent type, the proportion of each constituent and the supplier to be used shall be nominated by the Contractor as part of their mix design (refer Clause 7.4).